Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 });
 ```

-- build an image manipulation program (using ImGUI)
+- build an image manipulation program (using Cairo)

 ## Video 38: Libraries - Writing code that others can use
 - cmake config files